NorthernMan54/homebridge-wssensor/README.md

 * Plugin advertises websocket server onto network via mDNS -- Done
 * Plugin creates HK accessory for sensor ( Have ability to alias sensor name in config.json )  -- 1/2 done
 * Plugin sends sensor state changes in realtime to HomeKit -- Done
-* Plugin use Low Battery or other status for warmup period
+* Plugin use Low Battery or other status for warmup period -- Not required
 * Default publishing every minute?  -- Done
 * Support for Legacy mcuiot mode?
 * Support for data logging to mcuiot-logger?